-Tamara J. Cadet, PhD, LICSW, MPH is an Innovation Faculty member at the Penn Center for Cancer Care Innovation and is an Associate Professor at the School of Social Policy and Practice.
+Tamara J. Cadet, PhD, LICSW, MPH is an Associate Director and Innovation Faculty member at the Penn Center for Cancer Care Innovation (PC3I) as well as the Director of the Program in Community Engagement Innovation at PC3I.
+She is an Associate Professor at the School of Social Policy and Practice.
 Dr. Cadet is a public health social work researcher who advances health equity by promoting health interventions and translating research to practice.
 Her work focuses on health disparities of older people, particularly around cancer screening and cancer care.
 Her work is at the intersection of health and social work, spanning the areas of evidence-based health promotion interventions, facilitators, and barriers to reducing disparities in preventative health behaviors, and health care service utilization among vulnerable populations.
 Her work has a continuing focus on issues of health among the underresourced, underserved, and underrepresented which has earned her a place as a leading scholar in the arena of social work and public health.

 She brings more than 25 years of practice experience in many capacities and settings to her research and teaching.
 Dr. Cadet has worked in the fields of substance use, adoption, mental health, health care, schools, and oncology with children, adults, families, and older adults, as both a social worker and as a community organizer.
 As part of her doctoral training at Simmons College (now Simmons University) School of Social Work, she learned to view her clinical experiences through a scientific lens and developed an interest in conducting qualitative and quantitative research.
 Dr. Cadet has received funding or research support from the National Institute of Minority Health and Health Disparities, National Cancer Institute, National Institute on Aging and the Heath Resources Services Administration.